noir-lang/noir/docs/docs/noir/standard_library/meta/quoted.md

 ---
-title: Quoted Methods
+title: Quoted
 ---

-This module contains methods on the built-in `Quoted` type which represents quoted token streams and is the result of the `quote { ... }` expression.
+`std::meta::quoted` contains methods on the built-in `Quoted` type which represents quoted token streams and is the result of the `quote { ... }` expression.

 ## Methods